purescript-deprecated/purescript-math/README.md

 ln2 :: Number
 ```

-Natural logarithm of 2, approximately 0.693.
+The natural logarithm of 2, around 0.6931.

 #### `ln10`